 Every voice solution is not a voice assistant, but every voice assistant is a voice solution.
 To be called Voice Assistants, a voice solution needs to match these conditions:

-Apple has primarily taken the route of getting Siri on all the Apple devices.
-They launched the Homepod smart speaker without much traction.
+Apple has taken the route of getting Siri on all Apple devices.
+They even launched the Homepod, a smart speaker without much traction.

-Google is uniquely positioned where they catapulted the adoption of Google Assistant by making it available almost mandatory across all the android smartphones and also finding success in the smart speaker market with Google Home lineup.
+Google is uniquely positioned to catapult the adoption of Google Assistant by making it available almost mandatory across all android smartphones and finding success in the smart speaker market with the Google Home lineup.

 Amazon had an early mover advantage in the world of smart speakers where they were almost two years ahead of Google and found success with Alexa in Echo devices.

-The latter two, have quickly moved to offer voice assistants across a variety of third party devices in different form factors to appeal to different user preferences and contexts.
+The latter two have quickly moved to offer voice assistants across various third-party devices in different form factors to appeal to different user preferences and contexts.